chrisfalter/DataScience/NLP/NaiveBayes/README.md

 #### Data Structures
 The TweetClassifier structures each document as a bag of words.
 Since each tweet is roughly the same 140 character length, there is no need to normalize by number of words in a document.
 Term frequency-inverse document frequency (TF-IDF) also seems unnecessary in light of the fact that the probability of a word (given each of the 12 cities) already identifies the distribution that matters in the analysis of tweet geolocation.

+Each word within the set of tweets is a feature.
+Given the vast number of tweets, implementing them as feature vectors would have used an enormous amount of space needlessly.
+Instead, I implemented each tweet as a list of words that appeared in the tweet; effectively, this is a sparse array.

 #### Avoiding Zero Probabilities.
 In Naive Bayes the probability of a class, given a document, is the product of the prior probability of the class times the probability of each word in the document given the class.
 However, for rare words the probability might be zero for almost all of the classes, rendering the class probabilities as zero.
 Given a tweet with two or more rare words, every class could be evaluated as having a zero probability.